YasserMohammedK/PlayStore-Analysis/README.md

 ```

 ## Questions
-1. Does Rating have a role in increasing the number of downloads?
+1.Does category affect the number of installs?

-2. Does Targets have a role in increasing the number of downloads?
+2.What is the category with the highest number of installs?

-3. Is there a relationship between the Category and the number of downloads?
+3.Is the category with the highest number of installs also has the highest average in installs?

-4. Does the price affect the number of downloads and Rating?
+4.Does Rating have a role in increasing the number of downloads?

-5. What is the category with the highest number of installs?
+5.Does the price affect the number of downloads?

-6. Is the category with the highest number of installs also has the highest average in installs?
+6.Does Targets have a role in increasing the number of downloads?
 ## MVP

 To find some factors that increase the probability of applications success